15 Great Books on Indonesia

 Minke is one of the few native Javanese attending a prestigious Dutch high school.
 He’s enamored with learning and science.
 One day he’s invited to the house of a wealthy concubine (nyai) and her children.
 He falls in love with the daughter, Anneliese, a half-Dutch and half-Indonesian young woman.
 He moves in with the family and eventually marries the daughter.
 Over time, he experiences the injustices and racism of the Dutch colonial system.

-I didn’t enjoy This Earth of Mankind.
-I found the story too contrived.
+At times, I found the story a bit contrived.
 Some things just didn’t make sense like the father suddenly going insane or the incident involving the brothel owner.

 The character of Minke is portrayed as almost super-human like that I started to hate him.
 The woman he falls in love with is weak and pathetic.